China's property market slows, Beijing prices down for first time since 2015

 Nationwide, home price growth slowed slightly last month as government restrictions to keep prices in check weighed on larger cities, though smaller cities maintained rapid growth due to less severe checks.

-Big cities such as Beijing have acted swiftly this year to quell speculative property buying that have shattered price records and fuelled concerns about housing affordability.
+Big cities such as Beijing have acted swiftly this year to quell speculative property buying that have shattered price records and fueled concerns about housing affordability.

 Worries about growing household leverage have been joined by anxiety over China's addiction to debt, which authorities have been trying to curb over the past year in an effort to defuse financial risks.